brunothg/x730-script/README.md

 > To work around this issue you can explicitly install uv for root.
 > Or alternatively use your users `PATH` env (e.g. `sudo env PATH="$PATH" python3 Makefile.py install`).

+> [!IMPORTANT]
+>
+> Do not activate the projects virtual environment.
+> This will likely force uv to install into the venv instead of the desired location.
+> Even `UV_*` environment variables may/will be ignored.

 > [!TIP]
 >